20% SUMMER SALE ON NOW. Also SUBSCRIBE to save up to 15%.

 7. **How does saltwater chlorination work?**

-Electrolysis converts salt into chlorine-based disinfectants.
+Through electrolysis, salt is converted into chlorine-based disinfectants.

 8. **What does high turbidity indicate?**